 Adaptive localization schemes seek to estimate decorrelation distances from the data, such as to optimize the filter performance according to some criteria.
-One approach to adaptive localization utilizes an ensemble of ensembles to detect and ties of the model, the method is very effective for small scale systems, but its applicability to large-scale geophysical problems is unclear.
+One approach to adaptive localization utilizes an ensemble of ensembles to detect and mitigate spurious correlations (Anderson, 2007).
+Relying purely on model dynamics and foregoing reliance on spatial properties of the model, the method is very effective for small scale systems, but its applicability to large-scale geophysical problems is unclear.
 There is, however, evidence that optimal localization depends more on ensemble size and observation properties than on model dynamics (Kirchgessner et al., 2014), and that adaptive approaches whose correlation functions follow these dynamics do not show a significant improvement over conventional static localization (Bishop and Hodyss, 2011).
-Methods such as

-35 mitigate spurious correlations (Anderson, 2007).
-Relying purely on model dynamics and foregoing reliance on spatial proper-

-- 5 sampling error correction (Anderson, 2012) take advantage of these properties to build correction factors and apply them as an ordinary localization scheme.
+Methods such as sampling error correction (Anderson, 2012) take advantage of these properties to build correction factors and apply them as an ordinary localization scheme.
 A different approach uses the inherent properties of correlation matrices to construct Smoothed ENsemble COrrelations Raised to a Power (SENCORP) (Bishop and Hodyss, 2007) matrices, that in the limiting case remove all spurious correlations.
 This method relies purely on the statistical properties of correlation matrices, and ignores the model dynamics and the spatial and temporal dependencies it defines.
-A more theoretically sound approach (Ménétrier et al., 2015) - 10 would try to create a localization matrix such that the end result would better approximate the asymptotic infinite-ensemble covariance matrix.
+A more theoretically sound approach (Ménétrier et al., 2015) would try to create a localization matrix such that the end result would better approximate the asymptotic infinite-ensemble covariance matrix.
 A recent approach considers machine learning algorithms to capture hidden properties in the propagation model that affect the localization parameters (Moosavi et al., 2018).
+Still yet, another recent approach considers localization (and inflation) in terms of optimal experimental design (Attia and Constantinescu, 2018).

 This work develops a Bayesian framework to dynamically learn the parameters of the Schur-product based localization from the ensemble of model states and the observations during the data assimilation in geophysical systems.
-Specifically, the

-- 15 localization radii are considered random variables described by parametrized distributions, and are retrieved as part of the assimilation step together with the analysis states.
+Specifically, the localization radii are considered random variables described by parametrized distributions, and are retrieved as part of the assimilation step together with the analysis states.
 One of the primary goals of this paper is to develop ways in which such an approach could be extended to both multivariate and time-dependent 4D-esque cases.
 We prove the approach's empirical validity through a type of idealized variance minimization that has access to the true solution (which we call an Oracle).
 We then show that the approach provides a more stable result with a much larger initial radius guess.
-The exploration of the idea - 20 is done through the use of several test problems such as that of the Lorenz'96 problem, a multivariate variant thereof that we introduce specifically for this paper, and a more realistic Quasi-Geostrophic model to showcase the applicability of the method to scenarios more in line with operational ones.
+The exploration of the idea is done through the use of several test problems such as that of the Lorenz'96 problem, a multivariate variant of which we introduce specifically for this paper, and a more realistic Quasi-Geostrophic model to showcase the applicability of the method to scenarios more in line with operational ones.

 The paper is organized as follows.
 Sect.
-2 reviews background material for Ensemble Kalman filtering and Schur-product localization.
+Section 2 reviews background material for Ensemble Kalman filtering EnKF and Schur-product localization.
 Sect.
-4 describes the proposed theoretical framework for localization and the resulting optimization problems for

-25 maximum likelihood solutions.
+Section 3 provides a framework for naturally extending univariate localization to the multivariate case.
+Section 4 describes the proposed theoretical framework for localization and the resulting optimization problems for maximum likelihood solutions.
 Numerical results with three test problems reported in Sect.
-5 provide empirical validation of the proposed approach.
+Section 5 provide empirical validation of the proposed approach.